ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-How to use Supabase Auth in Next.js without middleware and load pages faster - <a href="https://medium.com/@jamesleeht/how-to-use-supabase-auth-in-next-js-without-extra-latency-and-make-pages-load-faster-33a045d15c78" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `jamesleeht`**

-<blockquote>Prevent unnecessary calls to the Supabase auth server when using Next.js server components</blockquote>

-<h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JavaScript in Plain English`**

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

-<h3>3.
+<h3>2.
 How to Set Up Next.js 15 for Production in 2024 - <a href="https://medium.com/@jan.hesters/how-to-set-up-next-js-15-for-production-in-2024-347f542922b4" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jan Hesters`**

 <blockquote>I’ve worked on Next.js applications that scaled to over 100k monthly active users and landing pages with millions of monthly visitors.
 In…</blockquote>

+<h3>3.
+React’s Powerhouse: useeffect() Hook - <a href="https://medium.com/nextjs-updates/reacts-powerhouse-useeffect-hook-23af0e254778" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nextjs Updates`**

+<blockquote>There’s more to using useEffect() than you might know.
+Here’s how the useEffect hook can be used to handle various situations in React.</blockquote>

 <h3>4.
-Next.js Hydration Errors Caused by Google Chrome Extensions - <a href="https://medium.com/@kristiyan.velkov/next-js-hydration-errors-caused-by-google-chrome-extensions-2a426ae529d3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kristiyan Velkov`**

-<blockquote>Next.js is hydration errors, particularly when these errors are triggered by Google Chrome extensions.</blockquote>

-<h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JavaScript in Plain English`**

 <blockquote>I was surprised at the lack of free-to-use, premade displacement maps online.
 I was even more surprised at how easy it was to make my own.</blockquote>

+<h3>5.
+The Real Reason OpenAI Abandoned Next.js for Remix - <a href="https://medium.com/@ImpactInsider/the-real-reason-openai-abandoned-next-js-for-remix-a4b2622ee9b2" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vlad Shostak`**

+<blockquote>The surprising reasons behind OpenAI’s move and what it means for the future of web development</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>